 'Blüte und Zerfall: "Schematic Narrative Templates" of decline and fall in völkisch and National Socialist racial ideology'

-Forthcoming in The Persistence of Race: Continuity and Change in Germany from the Wilhelmine Empire to National Socialism, ed.
-Lara Day, Oliver Haag, Oxford (Berghahn).
+in The Persistence of Race: Continuity and Change in Germany from the Wilhelmine Empire to National Socialism, ed.
+Lara Day, Oliver Haag, Oxford (Berghahn) 2017, pp. 65-86.

 At the turn of the twentieth century, the idea that the destinies of races, nations and empires were universal and biologically determined (wherever and whenever in human history they existed) was the preserve of a minority of racial theorists and academics.
 However, within a few decades, such ideas came to dominate National Socialist thought, and were propagated in ideological and educational material throughout the Third Reich.